GooFit/GooFit/docs/documentation.md

     `ProdPdf` does allow variable overlaps, that is, the components may depend on the same variable, eg \f$P(x) = A(x)B(x)\f$.
-If this happens, the entire `ProdPdf` object will be normalised together, since in general
+If this happens, the entire `ProdPdf` object will be normalized together, since in general
     \f$\int A(x)B(x) \mathrm{d}x \ne \int A(x) \mathrm{d}x \int B(x) \mathrm{d}x\f$.
-    However, if any of the components have the flag `ForceSeparateNorm` set, as well as in the default case that the components depend on separate observables, each component will be normalised individually.
+    However, if any of the components have the flag `ForceSeparateNorm` set, as well as in the default case that the components depend on separate observables, each component will be normalized individually.
 Some care is indicated when using the `ForceSeparateNorm` flag, and possibly a rethink of why there is a product of two PDFs depending on the same variable in the first